putman-ai/cqf_math_primer/README.md

 # CQF Math Primer (No Answers)

-Not going to lie, this test was difficult for me!
-At 57, it's been a minute since I worked on traditional math
+I know for many people this level of math is pretty easy.
+I'm not going to lie though, this test was difficult for me!
-and I struggled to get through it.
+At 57, it's been a long time since I worked on traditional math and I struggled to get through this.
 I spent a lot of time before and during the test brushing up and clarifying.

 Please note this doc is likely full of errors.
 I'm only fair with LaTeX to begin with (I'm not a doc writer),
-and what I had locally, did not want to work on Github in a web environment.
+and what I had locally, did not want to render on Github in a web environment.

 Final score 22 of 26.